The Challenges with the First Contact Resolution Metric

 And these helpful behaviours are picked up in the normal Contact Centre monitoring processes through Quality Assurance, Team Leaders, Mystery Shopper providers and the like.

-I think FCR still has relevance in today’s Contact Centre.
+I think the First Call Resolution metric still has relevance in today’s Contact Centre.

 But not as some ‘industry-standard’ metric.